 Yeardley’s death was tragic, the end of a life that was just beginning.
 But her family sought to make it mean something.
 To use this calamity to do good, true to Yeardley’s compassionate nature.
 In September of 2010, the Love family established the One Love Foundation.
 The organization aims to honor Yeardley’s memory by shedding light on relationship violence.
 Statistics show 1 in 3 women and 1 in 4 men will experience relationship violence in their lifetime.

 To take a stand for Yeardley, as well as the average 288,820 people a year who experience sexual violence, Arcadia’s Women’s Lacrosse Team held an event to raise awareness for sexual assault.
-On Nov.
-7, throughout Arcadia University’s campus, students of all genders, races, and social circles sported white T-shirts, emblazoned with the school’s knight mascot and the bold proclamation, “It’s On Us,” the mantra of a sexual violence-awareness campaign launched by President Obama in September 2014.
+Throughout Arcadia University’s campus, students of all genders, races, and social circles sported white T-shirts, emblazoned with the school’s knight mascot and the bold proclamation, “It’s On Us,” the mantra of a sexual violence-awareness campaign launched by President Obama in September 2014.
 The thousand dollars earned from sales of the shirts was donated to Yeardley’s One Love Foundation.

 Later on, female Arcadia students convened in the aerobics room of the athletic center.
 They stood, braced in a powerful stance, one foot slightly in front of the other, fists raised and ready to strike.
 “No!” they roared together as one voice, the sound resonating against the mirrored walls.
 Through a workshop provided by the Director of Public Safety, students were able to learn basic self defense techniques, from getting out of chokeholds to hand grips, that would aid them should they find themselves in an unfavorable encounter.